elinorbgr/dlib/README.md

 );
 ```

-As you can see, it is required to separate static values from functions and form function
+As you can see, it is required to separate static values from functions and from function
 having variadic arguments.
-Each of these 3 categories is optionnal, but the one used must appear
+Each of these 3 categories is optional, but the ones used must appear
 in this order.
 Return types of the functions must all be explicit (hence `-> ()` for void functions).

 If the feature `dlopen` is absent, this macro will expand to an extern block defining each of the